boyreau/Alwide/README.md

-# Alwide — A Lightweight IDE
+# Alwide — A LightWeight IDE

 > A terminal-based code editor and IDE written in C, built around speed, simplicity, and real IDE capabilities — without the weight of Electron or JVM runtimes.